LanaSina/speciation/README.md

 To push a subfolder as root of the website:

-2. `git subtree push --prefix demo origin gh-pages`
+2. `git subtree push --prefix demo/ origin gh-pages`